Shallow (Lady Gaga and Bradley Cooper song): Other performances

 On November 2, 2020, Gaga performed "Shallow" along with "You and I" at president-elect Joe Biden's final campaign rally in Pittsburgh, Pennsylvania.
-In 2022, she performed "Shallow" at The Chromatica Ball stadium tour wearing a "praying mantis"-like headpiece, while playing on a piano which was set inside a sculpture of thorns.
+In 2022, she performed "Shallow" at The Chromatica Ball stadium tour wearing a praying mantis-like headpiece, while playing on a piano which was set inside a sculpture of thorns.
 Jed Gottlieb of the Boston Herald opined that Gaga "delivered all the tenderness 'Shallow' demands" on the tour, while Adam Davidson of Clash found it a "spine-tingling rendition".
 On October 25, 2023, Gaga joined U2 for a performance of "Shallow" at the band's residency in Las Vegas Valley's Sphere.
-On January 30, 2025, Gaga performed the song at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.
-The following month, Gaga sang "Shallow" during SNL50: The Homecoming Concert, which commemorated the 50th anniversary season of Saturday Night Live.
+On January 30, 2025, she sang it at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.
+The following month, Gaga appeared with the track at SNL50: The Homecoming Concert, which commemorated the 50th anniversary season of Saturday Night Live.

-"Shallow" was performed on piano during Gaga's 2025 promotional concerts for the album Mayhem, which included a headlining set at Coachella.
-On May 13, 2025, "Shallow" was part of a five-song set at the YouTube Brandcast event, held at the Geffen Hall in New York City.
-On The Mayhem Ball tour (2025–2026), "Shallow" was performed in a darker, "more menacing" rendition, with Gaga appearing in a cloak and sitting in a bedazzled Venetian-style gondola illuminated by a lantern.
-It was paddled by a red-masked figure, guiding Gaga across the catwalk to the B-stage.
-Composer Andrew Lloyd Webber praised Gaga for referencing his 1986 musical The Phantom of the Opera, saying: "I was really, really pleased to see an opera house on stage, and even more pleased to see a boat with her in it being rowed across the big auditorium...
-It reminded me of something that I might have had a little involvement with."
+In 2025, "Shallow" was performed on piano throughout Gaga's Mayhem promotional concerts—including her Coachella headlining set—and was also featured in a five-song set at the YouTube Brandcast event at New York City's David Geffen Hall.
+During the Mayhem Ball tour (2025–2026), Gaga presented a darker, "more menacing" arrangement of "Shallow", appearing in a cloak and seated in a bedazzled Venetian-style gondola illuminated by a lantern.
+The gondola, paddled by a red-masked figure, carried her along the catwalk to the B-stage.
+The staging drew inspiration from Andrew Lloyd Webber's 1986 musical The Phantom of the Opera, an interpretation Webber publicly endorsed.
+Gaga described the new live arrangement of "Shallow" as deliberately "campy", explaining that performing it on a gondola felt "ridiculous" in a way she embraced.
+She said she wanted to reinterpret the song within her own aesthetic, as its original version was tied to the film's sound.
+To do so, she incorporated an unused electronic drum loop by Mark Ronson, adding a throbbing synth bass that gave the performance a darker mood and highlighted the more unsettling elements of Ally and Jackson's relationship.
+USA Todays Melissa Ruggieri felt that "Shallow" became a "gorgeous prayer" in this new rendition.